 R 340.1862 Individualized family service plan; time lines; eligibility.

 Rule 162.
-(1) Eligibility for Michigan special education services for all children birth to age 3 shall be determined by and documented in an individualized family service plan.
+(1) Eligibility for Michigan special education services for all children with a disability birth to age 3 shall be determined by and documented in an individualized family service plan.